 High school graduation matters….

 The school district of Palm Beach County’s graduation rate for the 2016-2017 school year reached a historic high mark ranking making it first among Florida’s large, urban school districts and exceeding the State’s graduation rate for the class of 2017, according to figures released by the Florida Department of Education.
-For the second consecutive year, graduation rates increased for Black students by 10 percentage points over 2 years and 6.6 percentage points over two years for Hispanic students.
+For the second consecutive year, graduation rates increased for Black students by 10 percentage points over two years and 6.6 percentage points over two years for Hispanic students.
 Although these numbers look promising there are other numbers that should be extremely worrisome to the residents of Palm Beach County.

 But what happens next matters more….